tsnl/semver-bump-and-cargo-publish/README.md

 - No automatic release notes management.
 - Only supports crates.io as the registry.
 - Only supports packages with a single crate in the root directory.
+- Little to no built-in CI checks: this keeps costs down and avoids complexity, but you should have your own CI checks in place.
 - **SECURITY:** requires you to add a PAT to your repository secrets with write access to the repo.

 ## Usage